 Out of those models that can store readings, the amount of readings they can remember varies, but can be up to 60 recordings.
 What's right for you depends on your particular needs, such as what you want to share with a health professional such as your GP or nurse.

 Blood pressure data averaging

 Some blood pressure monitors have a data averaging function; this usually means it will average the last three or so readings for you.
 There are variations on this – for example, showing data on a graph rather than, or as well as, numerically or averaging data over a longer period of time.

 This records the date and time of each reading on your blood pressure monitor.
-It could help you track your blood pressure over time, see patterns and share data with a health professional.
+It could help you track your blood pressure over time, see patterns and trends, and share data easily with a health professional.

 However, this functionality is certainly not essential, and you'll pay a premium for this technology.

 A minority of blood pressure monitors allow you to download your data onto a PC including Braun blood pressure monitors.
 A few even come with a memory stick to aid the process.

 While this could be a bonus if you're sharing readings with a health professional, you'll find this a step too far if you just want basic readings.